stanfordpython/python-assignments/assign0/README.md

 # Assignment 0: Welcome to Python!
-**Due: 4:20 PM, Thu Jan 17**
+> Due: 4:20 PM, Thu Jan 17

 ## Overview

 This introductory assignment aims to give you practice with a few of the Python fundamentals we've covered in class.
 More importantly, the goal of this warmup assignment is to ensure that your local Python installation is set up correctly and that you are familiar with the CS41 submission process.

-At a high level, for this assignment you will write code to play the part of a cheese shop owner and the keeper of the bridge of death.
+At a high level, in this assignment you will write code to calculate coconut-carrying capacity, play the part of a cheese shop owner, and challenge knights to cross the Bridge of Death.

-*Expected Time: 1.5 hours*
+- *Expected Time: 1.5 hours*
-*Max Time: 3 hours*
+- *Max Time: 3 hours*

 Note: Get started early!
 We want to resolve any installation or submission problems earlier rather than later.

 ## Review

-If you would like, get a quick refresher by flipping through our slides from the first week on the [course website.](https://stanfordpython.com/#lectures)
+If you would like to, get a quick refresher by flipping through our slides from the first week on the [course website](https://stanfordpython.com/#lectures).

 ## Installing Python